-Leadership Muscles Need Recovery
+Leadership Muscles Need Recovery, Too

 Companies can help employees step back and pause.
 In the process, they can help increase workforce resiliency, boost energy and passion about work, and reduce costs associated with stress, illness, and employee turnover.

 - Educate people about resiliency.
-Help people understand that there are specific practices and habits that can help them feel better and perform better on the job.
+Help people understand that there are specific practices and habits that can help them feel better and perform better.
 Help them connect these behaviors to their health and improved job performance.
+Create parameters around the use of email, so that people know they aren’t always expected to respond immediately, especially in the middle of the night.
+Make sure your organizational culture is sleep-friendly.

 - Provide resiliency-building opportunities at work.
-An onsite gym or reimbursements for fitness classes can make it more likely employees will exercise.
-Create parameters around the use of email so that people know they aren’t always expected to respond immediately, especially in the middle of the night.
+Financial incentives, an onsite gym, or reimbursements for fitness classes can make it more likely employees will exercise.
+You may want to provide your people with an online resilience program to help prevent burnout.